Greenland On Thin Ice?

 First-of-its-kind research opens deep history of Greenland's ice sheet — and attracts media interest from TIME magazine, BBC

 - By Joshua E. Brown

-The ice sheet covering Greenland is four times bigger than California — and holds enough water to raise global sea-level more than 20 feet if most of it were to melt.
+The ice sheet covering Greenland is four times bigger than California — and holds enough water to raise the global sea level more than twenty feet if it were to melt.
 Today, sea levels are rising, and the melting of Greenland is a major contributor.
 UVM geologist Paul Bierman from the College of Arts and Sciences and his students have traveled to this remote island many times, seeking to better understand: how fast could Greenland melt in a warming world?

-To make predictions about the future of the ice sheet, scientists have tried to understand its past, hoping to glean what the ice was doing millions of years ago when the Earth was three or more degrees Fahrenheit warmer than it is now.
-But our understanding of the ice sheet's complex behavior before about 125,000 years ago has been fragmentary at best.
+To make better predictions about the future of the ice sheet, Bierman and other scientists have tried to understand its past, hoping to glean what the ice was doing millions of years ago when the Earth was three or more degrees Fahrenheit warmer than it is now.
+But their understanding of the ice sheet's complex behavior before about 125,000 years ago has been fragmentary at best.

-"These two apparently conflicting — but not necessarily conflicting — studies in Nature really force the issue that we don't know enough about how ice sheets work over deep time," Bierman says.
-"We must recognize the importance of advancing polar science to understand how our world works.
-And, right now, because we're pumping huge plumes of greenhouse gases into the atmosphere, we really need to know how our world works."
+“We must recognize the importance of advancing polar science to understand how our world works.
+And, right now, because we're pumping huge plumes of greenhouse gases into the atmosphere, we really need to know how our world works,” Bierman says.

 That’s why he and students will continue their trips to the remote frozen corners of the planet (like this helicopter expedition over Greenland’s glacial landscape) and back to UVM’s globally pioneering Cosmogenic Nuclide Laboratory—looking for the future in the history of ancient ice.